Artatrana/earthquake-elt/README.md

 # Earthquake ELT Pipeline - Complete Project

-A production-ready ELT system that ingests earthquake events from the USGS Earthquake Catalog API and models them into a local analytics data warehouse with a star schema.
+A ELT system that ingests earthquake events from the USGS Earthquake Catalog API and models them into a local analytics data warehouse with a star schema.

 ## 🎯 Design Overview